matloff/omsi/README.md

 <b>NOTE:</b> There should be two separate windows on the right of the
 GUI, one on top for the question prompt and one below to write the answer.
-The boxes are resizable and the question box may default to occupying the entire right side of the screen on some systems.
-If this is the case grab and drag the bottom of the question box to resize the bottom window.
+The boxes are resizable and the question box may default to occupying most or all of the right side of the screen on some systems.
+If this is the case grab and drag the bottom of the question box to expand the bottom window.
 The boundary between the question and answer boxes may actually be hidden by your OS toolbar at the bottom of your screen; if so, resize the entire window first, then drag it upward so that the boundary line is visible.

 You have the option of specifying the server location, server port and your e-mail address on the command line when you invoke OMSI, e.g.